[LUM#12] A Giant Leap for Prosthetics

 Can a prosthetic limb be made sensitive enough to allow its wearer to feel contact with the environment?
-That’s the bold challenge that a consortium of European researchers has successfully met, with their findings published in the journal *Nature Medicine*.
+That’s the daring challenge that a consortium of European researchers has successfully met, and their findings have been published in the journal *Nature Medicine*.
 At the heart of this innovation is the selective neural stimulation technology developed by Camin, a team based in Montpellier.

-EPIONE is the name of this project led by a European consortium of Italian, Swiss, German, and French researchers, each of whom has contributed their unique expertise.
-“The Germans, for example, are responsible for the electrodes, while our specialty is selective neural stimulation.
-You have to think of this prosthesis as a complete chain connecting sensors to a stimulator, which is itself connected to electrodes,” explains David Andreu, a researcher at the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics (LIRMM) and a member of the Camin team.
+EPIONE is the name of this project led by a European consortium made up of Italian, Swiss, German, and French researchers, each of whom contributed their best expertise.
+“The Germans, for example, are responsible for the electrodes; our specialty is selective neural stimulation. “ You have to think of this prosthesis as a complete system that connects sensors to a stimulator, which is itself connected to electrodes,” explains David Andreu, a researcher at the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics (LIRMM) and a member of the Camin team.

 A complete chain

 At the heart of this system are the sensors installed on the prosthesis, which use their 36 contact points to gather information about the external environment.
-Is the ground hard, smooth, or warm?
+Is the ground more or less hard, smooth, or warm?
 The information is then received by the stimulator implanted in the patient’s body.
 This stimulator, designed by the Montpellier team, is the cornerstone of this revolutionary prosthesis’s operation.
-It must both translate the information from the sensors into electrical signals and use these signals to stimulate, via the four electrodes implanted in the nerve, the area corresponding to the desired sensation.
-“This is the core of our expertise; our stimulator is capable of generating this by precisely stimulating a specific area.”
+It must both convert the information from the sensors into electrical signals and use those signals to stimulate, via the four electrodes implanted in the nerve, the area corresponding to the desired sensation.
+“This is the core of our expertise; our stimulator is capable of generating this sensation by precisely stimulating a specific area.”

 “To fully understand the mechanism of sensory feedback, we can compare the nerve to a thick cable containing a multitude of small wires: the axons,” continues David Andreu.
 “Depending on which axons are stimulated, specific sensations are generated.
 This is what allows the patient to truly integrate the prosthesis into their body schema. ”